You are here: Start » User Interface » Creating Deep Learning Model

 3. Reducing region of interest

 Reduce the region of interest to focus only on the important part of the image.
-Reducing region of interest will speed up both training and classification.
-By default the region of interest contains the whole image.
+Reducing the region of interest will speed up both training and classification.
+By default, the region of interest contains the whole image.

 To get the best classification results, use the same region of interest for training and classification.